ashish-sharma-sf/open-source-sf/README.md

-# Lightning Web Components (LWC) Public Library
+# ⚡ Lightning Web Components (LWC) Public Library

-Welcome to the LWC Public Library — a curated collection of reusable Lightning Web Components designed for Salesforce developers to accelerate UI development with clean, modular, and easy-to-integrate components.
+Welcome to the **LWC Public Library** — a curated collection of reusable, open-source Lightning Web Components (LWCs) built for Salesforce developers.
+This project helps you accelerate UI development with clean, modular, and highly customizable components, ready to drop into any Salesforce Lightning app.

+---

 ## 🚀 Project Overview

-This repository hosts a set of Lightning Web Components that can be easily dropped into your Salesforce projects.
-Components are built with best practices, accessibility, and customization in mind.
+This repository contains Lightning Web Components that follow:

-The first component available is a **Data Tree** component for displaying hierarchical tree structures with support for expandable nodes, checkboxes, and custom node types.
+- Salesforce LWC best practices
+- SLDS-based responsive design
+- Reusability via `@api` properties
+- Accessibility where applicable

+You can use these LWCs in:
+- Lightning App Builder (Record/Home/App pages)
+- Experience Cloud Sites
+- Aura or custom LWC apps
+- Managed packages or internal tooling

+---

 ## 📦 Components Included

+### ✅ 1. **Data Tree Component**

-- **Data Tree**: Display and interact with hierarchical data using expandable/collapsible nodes, optional checkboxes, and URL or icon-based nodes.
+> Display and interact with hierarchical data (like folder structures, role hierarchies, or custom object trees) using `lightning-tree-grid`.

-More components will be added over time.
-Stay tuned!
+- Expandable/collapsible nodes
+- Checkbox support for multi-select
+- URL or icon-based nodes
+- Custom node rendering
+- Keyboard accessible

+🔗 **Demo Component:** `demoDataTree`

+---

+### ✅ 2. **recordListCard Component**

+> A flexible card-based LWC that displays a list of Salesforce records using `lightning-datatable`.
+Ideal for custom related lists, admin tools, or dashboards.

+- Card layout with SLDS styling
+- Custom header icon and label
+- Optional action buttons (`lightning-button`)
+- Row-level actions in `lightning-datatable`
+- Built-in refresh & reset column options
+- `@api` controlled visibility and layout

+🔗 **Demo Component:** `recordListCardDemo`

+---

 ## 🔧 Installation & Usage

 Clone this repository or download the components you want, then deploy them to your Salesforce org using Salesforce CLI or your preferred deployment tools.

-Example usage of the Data Tree component: DemoDataTree lwc